RickBarretto/WorldCup/decks/README.md

 Overview
 - Leader election: the node with the highest numeric `-id` is the leader.
-- Leader handles mutating operations (POST /cards, DELETE /cards/{id}) and asynchronously replicates them to peers via POST /replicate.
+- Leader handles mutating operations and asynchronously replicates them to peers via POST /replicate.
-- Followers forward mutating requests to the leader; GET /cards is served locally.
+- Followers forward mutating requests to the leader; GET requests are served locally from each node's deck store.

 ## API Endpoints

+There are two kinds of decks:

+- Global deck: Global Storage that generates and rewards players.
+- Per-user deck: User owned deck management.

+Per-user API:

-- `GET /cards`:
+- `GET /users/:user/cards`
-    - List cards
+    - List cards for `:user`
-- `POST /cards`:
+- `POST /users/:user/cards`
-    - Add a card (JSON: `{"id":123,"name":"ace"}`);
+    - Add a card for `:user` (JSON: `{"id":123,"name":"ace"}`)
+- `DELETE /users/:user/cards/:id`
+    - Remove card `:id` from `:user`'s deck

+Global Deck API:

+- `GET /cards`
+    - List cards from the global deck
+- `POST /cards`
+    - Add a card to the global deck
-- `DELETE /cards/{id}`:
+- `DELETE /cards/{id}`
-    - Remove a card;
+    - Remove a card from the global deck

-- `POST /replicate`:
+- `POST /replicate`
-    - Internal endpoint for replication
+    - Internal endpoint for replication (peers only)
-- `GET /status`:
+- `GET /status`
     - Node status and current leader

 Some of those endpoints just returns values and others proxies the leader node.
 But for the user the behavior would be the same for any node.